‘Unparalleled’: Israeli army raids Ramallah, more occupied West Bank cities

 He said the “unparalleled” raid began at 1am on Thursday (23:00 GMT Wednesday) and lasted for about four hours, with “at least 20 vehicles” entering Ramallah.

-Israeli forces used tear gas and stun grenades to clear a street and then blocked off the area, before using a “controlled explosion” to enter a money exchange shop.
-The soldiers seized documents and arrested business owners.
+Israeli forces used tear gas and stun grenades to clear a street and then blocked off the area, before using a “controlled explosion” to enter a money exchange shop, Khan added.

+The Palestine Monetary Authority said Israeli forces raided the headquarters of six exchange companies under its control across the occupied West Bank at dawn.

+“The Israelis arrested a number of the owners of these companies and seized sums of money from their safes, after blowing them up,” it said in a statement, adding that it considers the attack “an act that violates all international norms, laws, charters and agreements, and aims to undermine confidence in the Palestinian banking and banking sector”.

+According to Khan, three of the shops that were raided were in Ramallah.

-“The Israelis say [the shops] have been used by the resistance movements to finance their activities,” Khan said, adding that about three money exchange shops were raided in Ramallah and a few more in other cities.
+“The Israelis say [the money exchanges] have been used by the resistance movements to finance their activities,” he said.

-“In total, they actually seized about $2.5m in those raids,” according to our correspondent.
+“In total, they actually seized about $2.5m in those raids.”

 At the same time, fierce clashes broke out in al-Manara Square in the centre of Ramallah.
 One person was shot and killed and at least 15 others were injured during confrontations between Israeli soldiers and Palestinians.